 The County Clerk in Midland County is the local registrar who records all birth certificates.
 In 1987 the legislature closed birth records to public inspection.
 Only a qualified applicant may get a copy of a birth certificate.
 A qualified applicant is a member of his or her immediate family either by blood or marriage or a legal representative (the person's attorney).
 The applicant for a birth certificate must provide identification such as a driver's license or some type of photo identification.
 As of 9/1/2015 the Texas Health and Safety Code Section 191.0031 states

 We can provide birth certificates from any county in Texas if you were born after 1926 in a hospital and all Midland County births that were registered.
 The cost for a certified copy of a birth certificate is $23.00 each.
 This fee must be paid by either money order or cashier's check if mailing in a request.
-Bring CASH ONLY if coming into the office, no currency larger than a $50.00 bill.
+Bring CASH ONLY if coming into the office.